 Apparently, most of the accidents in canyoning are related to badly judged jumps so here’s some general advice about how to throw yourself off a rock into water.

 Before considering a jump be sure your happy that it’s safe, get someone to abseil down and check for you if you’re unsure, rocks and flood debris can build up in pools and make them shallower than you think.
-When executing a jump first look where you want to land and aim for that, throw any bags down to someone ahead of you who is at the bottom of the jump (make sure the bag contains something for flotation and don’t throw it into a plunge pool) take a confident leap off the rock you are standing on using your arms for balance as you fall, try to maintain an upright position.
+When jumping first look where you want to land and aim for that, throw any bags down to someone ahead of you who is at the bottom of the jump (make sure the bag contains something for flotation and throw it too someone, don’t throw it into a plunge pool) take a confident leap off the rock you are standing on using your arms for balance as you fall, try to maintain an upright position.
 Just before entering the water look forward and close your eyes, cross your arms over your shoulders, keep your legs together and your knees slightly bent in case you hit the floor.
 This can take a bit of practice, so have a few goes jumping into safe deep pools from not very high up before attempting a high jump.

 The above describes what do to in the case that you are jumping from high up into a deep pool if your jumping from lower down into a shallower pool then treat this more like your jumping onto solid ground bending your legs to absorb most of the impact when you hit the underwater ground.